HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 W3Techs definition is the following: "_Content Management Systems are applications for creating and managing the content of a website.
 We include all such systems in this category, also systems that are often classified as wikis, blog engines, discussion boards, static site generators, website editors or any type of software that provides website content_."

-{# TODO You don't explain whats different?
-I guess it's implied that Wappalyzer has a stricter definition excluding Shopify and the like, but should be be more explicit on this rather than assuming the readers will follow? #}

 You can read more about ours on the [Methodology](./methodology) page.

 ### CMS adoption by geography